 As soon as the terms of the grant award are known, the grant budget entries are to be made.
 If the exact terms of a grant agreement are not known when expenditures begin to be incurred, approximate budgets must be entered.
 These entries are not the municipality’s own appropriation entries, which are still required.

-To distinguish the grant budget from the municipality’s own appropriated budget, municipalities may use the separate budgetary control accounts 296.10 Grants Authorized and Continuing Grant Appropriation, 296.20 and the separate nominal control accounts, 297.10 Life-To-Date Resources, and 297.20 Life-To-Date Expenditures/Uses.
+To distinguish the grant budget from the municipality’s own appropriated budget, municipalities may use the separate budgetary control accounts and the separate nominal control accounts.
 This results in tracking two budgets for the same expenditures because the grant fiscal period often will not coincide with the municipality’s fiscal period.
 In these cases, continuing appropriations will be necessary.

-The Life-To-Date Resources and Life-To-Date Expenditures/Uses accounts are used to keep track of the resources/uses for the grant projects from inception of the grant through the current date.
-Comparison of these accounts to the 296 accounts (see above) will yield budget analysis on a project basis as opposed to current year transactions.
+These accounts are used to keep track of the resources/uses for the grant projects from inception of the grant through the current date.
+Comparison of these accounts to the control accounts will yield budget analysis on a project basis as opposed to current year transactions.

 If a separate grant fund is used, the municipality’s own legislated appropriation should be limited to the fund total, and the detail budget should be the terms contained in the grant award and related agreements.
 If the grant is accounted for within a fund that accounts for other operations of the municipality, either the grant terms or the municipal appropriation may be used for the detail budget.
 Using the municipal appropriation for the detail budget has the disadvantage that, although grant revenues and expenditures will be identified as they are incurred, they will not be compared to the detailed grant budget and therefore the municipality may have to absorb some grant related costs that turn out not to dovetail with the grant budget restrictions.